 Open at all times.
 Admission: free.
 Parking available next to the gardens.

-Find more information at Gumbi Gumbi Gardens’ website.
+Find more information at Gumbi Gumbi Gardens’.

 Gummingurru ceremonial site

 A truly unique heritage experience, Gummingurru is a ceremonial site on the country of the Jarowair Aboriginal people.
 Located near the township of Highfields, 20 minutes drive north of Toowoomba, it features amazing ancient stone arrangements in a range of designs, including an emu, a turtle, a bunya nut and a carpet snake.

 The site was used until the late 19th century to perform initiation ceremonies for young men on route to the Bunya Mountains for the Bunya Nut feasts and ceremonies held every three years or so.

 Gummingurru Aboriginal Corporation invites all people interested in Aboriginal history and culture to book a tour with a traditional custodian that includes looking at stone artefacts found near the arrangements, experiencing grinding ochre and letting the kids play games that tell the story of the site.

 Find more information about booking tours and the site’s history at Gummingurru’s website.

 J.E.
 Duggan Park lookout – Views of Mount Tabletop (Meewah)

 A large information panel with the history of the ‘Battle of One Tree Hill’ and a beautiful view of Mount Tabletop (Meewah) is located at this lookout.